Wence88/MERN-Todolist-WebApp_server/README.md

 ## Introduction

 Timekeeper Vault Backend is built with Node.js and Express.js, providing RESTful APIs for user authentication, task management, and database operations.
-It utilizes MongoDB as the database and JWT for user authentication.
+It utilizes MongoDB as the database and JWT for user authentication

+Technologies used
+React
+NodeJS
+CSS
+Express.js
+MongoDB

 ## Project Structure